We sat down with ethologist and author Jonathan Balcombe to ask him why he’s flying the flag for our fishy friends – and why you should too.

 It’s hard to have a favourite fish when there are over 33,000 to choose from.
 Whenever I’m asked this question I come up with a different answer.
 It is hard not to be in awe of a great white shark.
 I like the opah, a fish that has the ability to internally warm up its body.
 This allows them to swim and hunt efficiently at colder depths without having to rise to the surface to warm up.
 They have a disc shaped profile and a beautiful peach colour.
 Sadly, I’ve only ever seen them being held up for the camera by gloating fishermen.

-Is there any vegan ‘fish’ dish you recommend? (supermarket product, restaurant dish, recipe, etc.)
+Is there any vegan ‘fish’ dish orproduct you recommend?

 I never ate much fish even before I became vegetarian (then vegan) 35 years ago.
 These days, I enjoy an occasional fishless fillet from Gardein, which is widely available in supermarkets.